 With Dependents Other Than a Spouse

 These guidelines reflect an income level that will generate an Expected Family Contribution (EFC) of approximately $1,500.
-For purposes of these guidelines, the approximate contribution for dependent applicants is based solely on the parental income and does not take into account any parental assets nor does it assume any contribution from the applicant’s income or assets.
-For independent applicants, the guidelines are based strictly on income with no consideration of available savings or other assets.
+For dependent applicants, this contribution is based solely on the parental income and does not take into account any parental assets nor does it assume any contribution from the student's income or assets.
+For independent applicants, the contribution is based strictly on income with no consideration of available savings or other assets.